 The Company monitors its risk of a shortage of funds using a liquidity planning tool.
-The Holding company is providing financial support as and when required to manage liquidity risk.
+Holding Company is providing Financial support as and when required to manage Liquidity Risk.
+The status of different financials liabilities which are expected to be settled is detailed below;